Citable filing context

 Server-rendered

-VZ's research view summarizes recent SEC filing context, starting with management_change from May 28, 2026.
+VZ's research view summarizes recent SEC filing context, starting with earnings from Jul 24, 2026.

 VZ filing events and research context